What are they?

 Why does ‘because’ work?
 I’m not a psychologist, but my guess is it makes you sound as if you’ve thought things through.
 It justifies the decision to go with what you want, because you’ve done all the hard work to confirm it’s the right thing already.

-- Why should you download my power words list instead of anyone else’s?
+- Why should you download my power word lists

 Because it’s bigger and more complete.
 I’ve compiled all the words from the top ten lists already.
 Because it’s simpler and quicker to get them all here in one place rather than repeat the task yourself.
 And because if you just take one of the other lists, you might miss out on the perfect power word for your next piece.